yeehaa123/elab/CHAT/lab.md

 The recent focus of funding for the humanities towards creative industries and other private partners has resulted in many digital humanities projects with embedded researchers.
-This project encourages embedded researchers to collaborate and learn from each others experiences, to bring together knowledge on how to best combine academic research, product innovation and commercial interests.
+This project encourages embedded researchers to collaborate and learn from each others' experiences, to bring together knowledge on how to best combine academic research, product innovation and commercial interests.
 This results in new forms of knowledge production in the humanities, as well as the building of sustainable information sharing and collaborations between embedded researchers.

-The OverLab furthermore offers private and civic partners the opportunity to find and include humanities' reseachers to include in research projects (????)
-+ best practices of setting up embedded research projects.
-+ best practives ensuring that embedded humanities research is neither too academically oriented nor to product oriented.
+Through experience, this research will reveal best practices of setting up embedded research projects, as well as best practices ensuring that embedded humanities research is neither too academically oriented nor too product oriented.

 ### How does the research relate to the ‘opportunities for the humanities’ identified in the White Paper, Section 1?